 - > Potential damage to retina cells, particularly in children and teens

 - > Long-term vision problems such as increased incidences of age-related macular degeneration (AMD)

 - > Suppressed production of the natural release of melatonin, which can lead to disrupted sleep cycles

 What is the difference between Eyesafe and software solutions for blue light management?

 Software solutions exist that impact blue light and the entire color experience from the display.
-We believe these are inadequate solutions that cause for disrupted interactions and visual display.
+We believe these are inadequate solutions that cause disrupted interactions and visual display.
 These solutions may turn down the blue light but they also impact other colors in the visual display, often causing a yellow, orange or dulled color impact.
-These solutions are also usually set to turn on during night time hours and don’t provide protection during the day.
+These solutions are also usually set to turn on during night time hours and may not provide blue light filtration during the day.
 Comparatively, Eyesafe filters HEV bands of light with more surgical precision.
 Eyesafe® Technology is focused on adherence to ANSI Standards for blue light management, and the filtered removal of 380nm-500nm, while maintaining beautiful visual experience and superior color.

 What portions of the light spectrum does Eyesafe® Filters reduce and why?